frison/_slash/README.md

   - Has a docker-compose.yml file that can be used as dependent services or initialized in a development container
 - Forces consistent environment variables across your containers
 - Demonstrates useful patterns for hooking into containers
+- No downstream `apt-get update` .
+For example, if a container is based on `dev-base:local` it must not run `apt-get update` even if a package update would require it.
+The base images needs to have it's cache busted and everyone needs to read why.

 In your repository run:
 ```